 Constructive dismissal can be said to have occurred when an employee resigns because an employer breaches one of the important terms of the employment contract.
 The employer's actions must amount to a fundamental breach and the employee's resignation must be because of this breach.

-- Bullying, harassment or discriminatory treatment which an employer fails to take the necessary steps to resolve the issue or protect the employee
+- Bullying, harassment or discriminatory treatment which an employer fails to address or resolve

 - Cutting wages without notice or agreement

-- Changing the location of their workplace with little notice
+- Changing the location of the employee's workplace with little notice

 What counts as wrongful dismissal?